cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 repo_username.txt should contain your Github username. repo_password.txt should contain your Github [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), which must have a 'scope' that [allows you to publish and install packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).

-In the `config folder`, place the Excel workbook (`data.xlsx`) and modify the `client.properties` to specify the KG and RDB endpoints accordingly.
-There is no requirement to include a [mapping file](#13-mapping-file) unless there is a preceding file, which can be [retrieved](#131-retrieval-of-mapping-file-in-docker).

-Please disable the `DateTSClientDecoratorIntegrationTest` when building the agent in Docker.
-The test containers are unable to access the local Docker daemon from within the container.
-The test runs when building locally in Maven.

 This agent is designed for easy modifications and generalization.
 All modifiable inputs are available in the `HistoricalHouse45UtilitiesAgent` class:
 - `rowStart` field
 - `dateKey`field at `processRequestParameters` method
 - `dateArrays`field at `processRequestParameters` method
 - `iriPrefix`field

-#### 2.2 Building through Docker
+#### 2.2 Docker Deployment
 Deploy the agent and its dependencies by running the following code in the command prompt at the `<root>` directory:
 ```
 docker-compose up -d
 ```

+Please disable the `DateTSClientDecoratorIntegrationTest` when building the agent in Docker.
+The test containers are unable to access the local Docker daemon from within the container.
+The test runs when building locally in Maven.

+#### 2.3 Running the Agent
+##### 2.3.1 Precursor
+Place the Excel workbook at the `root/data` directory.
+In the `config` directory, modify the `client.properties` to specify the KG and RDB endpoints accordingly.
+There is no requirement to include a [mapping file](#13-mapping-file) unless there is a preceding file, which can be [retrieved](#131-retrieval-of-mapping-file-in-docker).

 Run the agent by sending a POST request with the required JSON Object to `http://localhost:3050/historical-house45-utilities-agent/retrieve`.
-Three parameters are required.
+Two parameters are required.
 A sample request is as follows:
 ```
 POST http://localhost:3050/historical-house45-utilities-agent/retrieve
 Content-Type: application/json
-{"clientProperties":"TIMESERIES_CLIENTPROPERTIES", "excelProperties":"EXCELPROPERTIES", "excelFile":"EXCELFILEPATH"}
+{"clientProperties":"TIMESERIES_CLIENTPROPERTIES", "excelProperties":"EXCELPROPERTIES"}

 // Written in curl syntax (as one line)
-curl -X POST --header "Content-Type: application/json" -d "{\"clientProperties\":\"TIMESERIES_CLIENTPROPERTIES\", \"excelProperties\":\"EXCELPROPERTIES\", \"excelFile\":\"EXCELFILEPATH\"}" localhost:3050/historical-house45-utilities-agent/retrieve
+curl -X POST --header "Content-Type: application/json" -d "{'clientProperties':'TIMESERIES_CLIENTPROPERTIES', 'excelProperties':'EXCELPROPERTIES'}" localhost:3050/historical-house45-utilities-agent/retrieve
 ```
 If the agent ran successfully, a JSON Object would be returned as follows:
 ```
 {"Result":["Data updated with new readings from Excel Workbook.","Timeseries Data has been updated."]}
 ```
-#### 2.3 Post-Build
+#### 2.4 Post-Build
 Please access the Blazegraph and transfer all the triples into the TTL file (The IRI to edit are appended with replaceIRIHere).
 Please [retrieve](#131-retrieval-of-mapping-file-in-docker). the `excel.properties` containing IRI mappings and place it in the `config` directory for future reuse.